Main Research Areas

 History, and Politics

-The topical focus is the emergence and transformation of authority and trust in American politics, society, religion, and culture since the nineteenth century.
+The topical focus of this undertaking is the emergence and transformation of authority and trust in American politics, society, religion, and culture since the nineteenth century.
 Due to its early democratization, its egalitarian and libertarian political culture, its ethno-cultural heterogeneity, and its international predominance, the United States is a particularly interesting case study of authority and trust in the modern world.
 The thematic scope of the project encompasses state and private actors, social and economic structures, institutions and discourses as well as spatial dimensions and transnational interconnections.
+For the first time, the formidable expertise that the HCA has been able to gather from the fields of geography, history, linguistics, literature, political science, and religious studies is concentrating on a single issue in this project.

-In a project funded by the German Research Foundation, Professor Jan Stievermann and a group of young scholars from American Studies and theology are producing volume five in the edition of the Biblia Americana by Cotton Mather.
+Professor Jan Stievermann and a team of young scholars from American Studies and theology are now working on volume ten (Hebrews to Revelation) in the ongoing edition of the Biblia Americana by Cotton Mather.
 Together with general editor Reiner Smolinski (Atlanta), Jan Stievermann also serves as executive editor of the entire ten-volume edition of the Biblia to be realized by a team of seven international scholars.

 The original handwritten manuscript, never before transcribed or published, is a comprehensive English-speaking Bible commentary from colonial British North America, produced by the famed Puritan theologian Cotton Mather (1663-1728) between 1693 and 1728.
 Since 2010 this work – of great significance for both religious and intellectual history – is being made available for the first time by academic publishers Mohr Siebeck and Baker Academic in what will ultimately be ten annotated volumes.
-Volume five includes Mather's commentaries on the Biblical books of the Proverbs, Ecclesiastes, The Song of Solomon, Isaiah, and Jeremiah.
+In 2015 Stievermann and his team completed volume five that includes Mather's commentaries on the Biblical books of the Proverbs, Ecclesiastes, The Song of Solomon, Isaiah, and Jeremiah.
 Editing the Biblia Americana in its entirety is unquestionably one of the most important and promising interdisciplinary projects now underway in early North American Studies.
 Researchers examining the cultural, religious, or literary history of America as well as Europe can equally profit from this academic edition of the Biblia.

-The descendant of an important Puritan clergy family of New England, Cotton Mather was arguably one of the most influential and productive theologians in British North America of his time.
-In his lifetime he published more than 400 writings, including a series of extensive and well-known works in various academic fields at the time.
+The descendant of an important Puritan clergy family of New England, Cotton Mather was arguably one of the most influential and productive theologians in Colonial North America.
+He published more than four hundred writings, including a series of extensive and well-known works in various academic fields.
 Yet, he always regarded the Biblia as his most important endeavor and the summation of his lifework but failed to find either a wealthy patron or sufficient subscribers for the publication of his magnum opus.
 Today the 4,561 handwritten folio pages of the Biblia reside in the archives of the Massachusetts Historical Society (MHS).
 While the Biblia manuscript is in good overall condition, its contents have not generally been accessible even to scholars using the MHS library in Boston, given its form.
 Challenges include the early modern handwriting used, which is difficult to decipher; frequent comments on loose pages of paper inserted into the manuscript; the extensive number of citations in classical languages provided without a translation; or a lack of identification for the innumerable literary references.
 Over the past few years leading Mather expert Reiner Smolinski has brought together a seven-person team of scholars from the fields of American Studies, American history, church history and religious studies who will now finally realize this mammoth undertaking.
 The target for completion of the entire edition is 2020.

 For more information, please visit matherproject.org.